shijinglei/antialias_resize_cuda/README.md

 ```
 ./test ../test_imgs/car.png 0.23
 ```
-This commant set the image below as input image, and the resize ratio is 0.23
+This command sets the image below as input image, and the resize ratio is 0.23
 ![image](test_imgs/car.png)
 The result image using opencv bilinear resize is
 ![image](build/cv_linear.png)